Financial help for self-employed people during the Coronavirus pandemic

 Am I eligible for the Self-Employed Income Support Scheme?

-- You need to have submitted an Income Tax Self-Assessment tax return for the tax year 2018-19, have traded in the tax year 2019-20, are trading when you apply (or would be if it weren’t for the effects of COVID-19), intend to continue to trade in the tax year 2020-21 and have lost trading/partnership trading profits due to COVID-19.
+- Because of the new changes to the scheme made by the Chancellor, you can now apply for the scheme if you have submitted an Income Tax Self-Assessment tax return for the tax year 2019-2020.
+The scheme was previously only open to people who’ve completed a tax return in the tax year 2018-2019.
+You must be trading when you apply (or would be if it weren’t for the effects of Covid-19), intend to continue trading and have lost trading/trading partnership profits due to Covid-19.

 - Your self-employed trading profits must be less than £50,000, and more than half of your income must come from self-employment.

 - HMRC will use tax returns to calculate amounts to be paid under the scheme.